Take a somewhat brief walk through the illustrious history of role-playing games.

 Planescape: Torment in 1999 also avoided the D&D infused games of the time by offering some of the best writing in an RPG yet.
 Dungeons and Dragons weren’t gone by a long shot though – a little known company called Bioware had been building up its reputation with Baldur’s Gate and its expansion Tales of the Sword Coast.
 Sadly, Interplay would eventually close down, resulting in the cancellation of Black Isle’s Torn.

 The JRPG juggernaut was only just getting started though.
 Final Fantasy VII raised the bar for the genre with its production values, cinematics, and hours of gameplay spread across multiple discs.
 It introduced a whole new generation of gamers to Final Fantasy and would serve as one of Squaresoft’s biggest properties till this very day.
 The PlayStation One quickly became a premier destination for the best Japanese RPGs.
-Squaresoft introduced SaGa Frontier in 1997, Xenogears in 1998, Chrono Cross in 1999 and subsequent Final Fantasy titles like Final Fantasy VIII, IX and Tactics to the console.
+Squaresoft introduced SaGa Frontier in 1997, Xenogears in 1998 and subsequent Final Fantasy titles like Final Fantasy VIII, IX and Tactics to the console.
 Other classics like Parasite Eve 2, Persona 2, Alundra, Suikoden, and Star Ocean would also see success.